creof/doctrine2-spatial/doc/test.md

 * MySQL, PHP7.4 and PHPUnit 9.0
 * PostgreSQL, PHP7.4 and PHPUnit

 Here I described an easy way to switch PHP version via console.
-(But there is a lot of way to do it.)
+(But there is a lot of ways to do it.)

 **Symfony console**
 I suppose you have installed all php versions on your dev environment.